Norman Lacy: Liberal Parliamentarian

-Curiously, Lacy made no use in his campaign on this issue of two highly relevant experiences.
-Firstly, he stood silently together with around three thousand other protesters outside Pentridge prison at 8.00 am on Friday 3 February 1967 while Ronald Ryan was hanged in 'D' Division by the Bolte Government and secondly, that Ryan's children had been parishioners at St Stephen's Church of England in Richmond where he was the Curate from 1966 to 1968 with special responsibility for youth and children's programs.
-Lacy did not join the Liberal Party until after Bolte had resigned from Parliament.
-He felt no affinity for the Liberal Party legend who he believed represented everything to which he did not aspire.

 1976 was one of the most fulfilling years in Lacy's life.
-After his re-election to the Parliament for the seat of Warrandyte in March 1976, he was elected by the party room to the position of Secretary of the Parliamentary Liberal Party.
+After his re-election to the parliament for the seat of Warrandyte in March 1976, he was elected by the party room to the position of Secretary of the Parliamentary Liberal Party.
 During his first parliamentary term, he had completed his Bachelor of Arts (Hons) in Sociology part-time at Monash University.
 His honors dissertation was entitled "A Social Network Approach to the Origination and Quality of Male Neighbor Relationships on Middle Class Housing Estates."
 He graduated in 1976 and his third daughter was born the same year.

 Soon after the 1976 election, Lacy was appointed Chairman of the Parliamentary Party Committee on Social Welfare by the new Minister for Social Welfare Brian Dixon.
 Lacy was a strong supporter of the politically moderate former Australian rules footballer and Melbourne champion.
 He admired the career sacrificing position Dixon had adopted on the hanging of Ronald Ryan, his thorough knowledge of economics, his parliamentary debating skills and the value of his many enlightened and reformist policies - particularly the Life Be In It campaign.
 He long held the view that Dixon was the best prospect the Liberal Party had for a future leader.
 He thought it incompetent that the Party hadn't arranged for Dixon to be pre-selected for a safe seat and as a result he was defeated along with Bill Borthwick, Glynn Jenkins, Lacy and many others in the 1982 change of government.
 He believed that the long term consequence of this was that the Party had not prepared for a future in the highly successful Hamer mold and thereafter lacked any capacity for enlightened leadership and progressive policy development.
 Lacy resigned from the Liberal Party soon after the appointment of Jeff Kennett as Leader of the Liberal Opposition in 1982.
 He regarded Kennett as being in the Bolte mold, erratic, untrustworthy and lacking policy substance.